cotse900/uoft-web-scraping/readme.md

 - ![Funds chart](https://www.utoronto.ca/sites/default/files/2023-09/chart-research-funds.png)

+- This school has already listed funding as a pie chart.
+I will make additional analysis on my own.

 # Findings

 - It is a simple fact sheet about this public university such as its campuses, a breakdown of student populations, and sources of funding.
 Interestingly, while it is convenient for public viewing, the web page elements were not optimized nor well-organized for convenient scraping.
 I found that